 SAVE ALL COMMUNICATION as potential evidence if the behaviors persist.
 Print out the messages and save them on a hard drive or disk.
 Make sure that the copies of email contain the full headers—this information at the top of the communication may not be understood but contains vital data that can help track the source of an e-mail (for more information visit www.haltabuse.org).
 Keep letters, notes, other writings or gifts sent to you.

 DOCUMENT ACTIVITY.
 Include dates, times, locations, and any exact words you can remember.
 Include any witnesses and their contact information if possible.
 Also document how the behaviors made you feel and your response to the behaviors.

 CONTACT THE POLICE.
-The Office of Student Affairs can assist you in filing a police report and explain the process in more detail.
+The Title IX Coordinator can assist you in filing a police report and explain the process in more detail.
 In some cases filing a restraining order can discourage stalking behavior and help law enforcement build a strong case.

 There are no easy answers to ensuring your safety.
 It is important to come with a plan if you are in a crisis and to reduce your risk.

 - Inform trusted neighbors, roommates, hall staff of the situation and provide them with photos or descriptions of the offender